brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 +++
 image_alt = "Looking down the coastline towards Pacifica"
 # image_orientation = "portrait"
-# image_url = "/photographs/nanoglyphs/026-ids/salesforce-park@2x.jpg"
-# image_url = "/photographs/nanoglyphs/026-ids/pacifica@2x.jpg"
+image_url = "/photographs/nanoglyphs/027-15-minutes/red-rock@2x.jpg"
 published_at = 2021-09-04T18:50:46Z
-title = "15 Minutes; K-sorted IDs"
+title = "Red Rocks; 15 Minutes; K-sorted IDs"
 +++

 I spent the last couple of weeks in Denver.
 On my last day there I walked through various Lakewood parks, down [Dinosaur Ridge](https://en.wikipedia.org/wiki/Dinosaur_Ridge), and up to the [Red Rock Amphitheatre](https://en.wikipedia.org/wiki/Red_Rocks_Amphitheatre).
 Maybe the most unique concert venue on Earth, its first rock-and-roll show is considered to be from The Beatles, on tour in '64, which also notably was the only show in the United States that wasn't sold out.